ConsensusResearch/articles-papers/articles/article2.md

 Now it's time to define `baseTarget :: Integer` field of a block used as an initial value for a forger to generate its own `target` in previous section.
-As well as `generationSignature`, `baseTarget` is also depends on a previous block's field value with some predefined constant for genesis block.
-In case of Nxt the base target value for the genesis block is:
+As well as `generationSignature`, `baseTarget` also depends on a previous block's field value with some predefined constant for genesis block.
+In the case of Nxt the base target value for the genesis block is:

     initialBaseTarget :: Integer
     initialBaseTarget = 153722867